Romans Chapter Thirteen

 Romans 13:2

-Consequently, he who rebels against the authority is rebelling against what God has instituted, and those who do so will bring judgment on themselves.
+Therefore, whoever resists the authorities is resisting what God has instituted; and those who resist will bring judgment on themselves.

 Romans 13:3 & 4